 Besides battery tech, beard trimmers should have a variety of safety guards and adjustability to fine-tune your bearded needs.
 Guards not only allow you to select length-of-cut, they also help protect your skin from the oft-hot shaving blades themselves.
 These practical aspects will likely be the most important elements in ensuring your beard trimming experience remains at least somewhat pleasant.

 There isn’t much rocket science involved with beard trimmers, so you should expect one that’s at least easy to use.
 If it isn’t, you probably won’t enjoy using it, or get the results you’d like.
 Plus, after you’ve finished reigning in your luscious beard, it’s handy to be able to clean it easily so you can continue about your day being generally awesome.
-Quality beard trimmers have easily-removable cutting heads and guards, so you can simply wash them after use.
+Quality beard trimmers have easily-removable cutting heads and guards, so you can simply wash them after single use.
 Beard trimmers often go one further and are waterproof, or at least able to be rinsed under the tap.
-Easy-clean features will make your overall beard-trimming experience much more pleasant, and proper cleaning can extend the life of your trimmer.
+Easy-clean features will also make your overall beard-trimming experience much more pleasant, and proper cleaning can extend the life of your trimmer.

 Beard trimmers vastly benefit from proper maintenance.
 Like anything that cuts, taking care of the blades is most important, though overall maintenance can have your beard trimmer performing better for longer.
 There are three main aspects to maintaining your beard trimmer blades – they are: